 From the scrawled maps that have replaced the dreaded Fog of War, to the Wonders that now stand proud and massive on their own tiles, to the art style of the Civ 6 leaders, this is definietly a high note for the modern era of Civilization games.
 The Civ 6 DLC library, including the wonderful stuff to come out of the New Frontier Pass, further elevate this game.
 Despite all this, however, the King (or Deity?) remains unchallenged.
 There are some amazing Civ 6 mods to check out too.

 Remember the charm I prattled on about while discussing the original Civ?
 Well, this is where it made a triumphant return – with full 3D graphics.
 From that sweeping, lovely menu music (Baba Yetu), to Leonard Nimoy sagely giving you inspirational quotes each time you discovered a technology, to the fact that in the late-game you could seamlessly zoom out into space and see the whole world, Civ IV was a real charmer.

-Even though going back to it now is surprisingly tough after playing the complete version of Civ V, the depth and presentation of Civ IV, and its role in progressing the series, wins it the top spot.
+For all its charms, Civ IV was still flawed.
+War was an unstrategic slog consisting of the infamous ‘stacks of doom’, the late-game dragged on, and religion was never as effective as it could’ve been.
+Even though going back to it now is surprisingly tough after playing the complete versions of Civ V and Civ VI, the depth and presentation of Civ IV, and its role in progressing the series, wins it the top spot.

 So there we have it.
-The definitive Civ rankings so you don’t need to do them yourself (or get enraged about how wrong we are).
+The definitive Civ rankings so you don’t need to do them yourself or get enraged about how wrong we are.